EneaDrago/Waiter-Robot/readme.md

 The robot is capable of navigating an environment using an RRT* planner and reaching a sequence of poses with its arm, while carrying a tray in its hand.

 The arm and base motions are controlled kinematically using a CLIK controller.
 The arm is controlled using multiple dynamic control strategies, such as:
+- PD+Gravity
 - Backstepping
+- Adaptive Backstepping
 - Computed Torque
-- PD+Gravity
-- Adaptive Backstepping
+- Adaptive Computed Torque

 ## Requirements